List of ecoregions affected by woody plant encroachment: West African Guinean and Sudanian savannas

 Bush encroachment is observed across several West African countries, especially in the Guinean savanna and the Sudanian savanna.

 Burkina Faso

-In Burkina Faso, wood plant encroachment threatens savannas.
+In Burkina Faso, woody plant encroachment threatens savannas.
 Particularly the livestock sector is negatively affected.
 Among the methods used to control bush densities are manual bush removal and prescribed fires.
 Fire exclusion is identified as a driver of woody encroachment.

 Ivory Coast

 In Ivory Coast late dry season fires were found to reduce bush encroachment in the Guinean savanna.
 Fire exclusion is found to be a driver of woody encroachment.

 Ghana

 In Ghana, woody encroachment is linked to fire exclusion.

 Cameroon

 In Cameroon, among the regions affected by bush encroachment is Adamawa Region, near the Nigerian border.
 It has been labelled "pastoral thickets" due to the suspected relation to livestock grazing pressure.
-Among the areas affected, is the Mbam Djerem National Park.
+Cameroon is among the four African countries for which a continent-wide satellite analysis found a mean fractional increase in woody cover of more than 30% over three decades.

+Further, there is significant evidence of woody encroachment in wetter areas of the country, in particular the forest-savanna transition region in the centre of the country south of Tibati.
+This has been documented in the Mbam Djerem National Park, and is visible in other woody savanna areas, though loss of forests due to extensive deforestation dominates in areas with denser population.

 Central African Republic

 In the 1960s pastoral land in the Central African Republic was mapped and bush encroachment attributed to livestock pressure as well as reduced fire intensity.
+The country is among the four in Africa with a mean fractional increase in woody cover of more than 30% over three decades.